 Photo: Xanthos Athinodorou

-The bridge of Mylos: In a rather dense forest with tall Platania and Skliadros, the bridge of Mylos rises above the homonymous river of Mylos.
+The bridge of Mylos: In a rather dense forest with tall plane trees and alder trees, the bridge of Mylos rises above the homonymous river of Mylos.
 This bridge consists of an arc forming a semicircle.
-Mylos Bridge is located within the Marathasa area and joins the inaccessible areas of the villages of Three Elies and Kaminaria.
+Mylos Bridge is located within the Marathasa area and joins the inaccessible areas of the villages of Treis Elies and Kaminaria.

 Photo: Lena Alexiou

-Orkonta Bridge: It is very close to the Orkonta Station which joins the banks of the River Setrachou.
+Orkonta Bridge: It is very close to the Orkonta Station which joins the banks of the River Setrachos.
 Finding it is relatively difficult because there is no path leading to it.